jesster413/agusmakmun.github.io/_project/SEC-Filings.md

 Corporations that are listed on any U.S. stock exchange are required to submit financial reports to the Securities and Exchange Commission (SEC) to inform potential investors of the company's financial health.
 There are [hundreds](https://en.wikipedia.org/wiki/SEC_filing) of filing types that a corporation can submit, and these filings include information like [quarterly](https://www.investopedia.com/terms/1/10q.asp) and [annual](https://www.investopedia.com/terms/1/10-k.asp) financial statements, [major events](https://www.investopedia.com/terms/1/8-k.asp), [changes to the institution's organizational structure](https://www.sec.gov/info/edgar/forms/edgform.pdf), and [foreign investments](https://www.investopedia.com/terms/s/sec-form-f-1.asp), to name a few.
 The SEC makes these filings publicly available on their website.

-To that end, I wanted to use data science techniques like web scraping, exploratory data analysis, and machine learning to identify ‘bad actor’ corporations to help financial regulators like the SEC focus their investigations of white collar crime.
+To that end, I wanted to use data science techniques like web scraping, exploratory data analysis, and machine learning to see whether I could identify ‘bad actor’ corporations by the types of reports they file in concert with other demographic information to help financial regulators like the SEC focus their investigations of white collar crime.

 ## Identifying the Target

 My first task was to identify my targets so I could train my model on what suspicious cases might look like.
 I researched SEC indictments reports and found that the SEC releases annual reports of their enforcement cases.
 [For example](https://www.sec.gov/files/2017-03/secstats2016.pdf), in these reports I found, there is a list of indictments with information about the defendant (either an individual or a corporation) as well as date information and related charges.
 I located reports for the years 2006-2016.
 Given that these reports were in pdf format, my first task was to find a way to extract the information I needed into a format that I could eventually feed into my model.
 I first tried using a package I found that reads in material from pdfs, but because of the inherent unstable process of extracting text, the formula I wrote to extract the text from the first report did not extract text in the same way as the next.
 Because I only had a couple of weeks to complete this project and needed to extract text from eleven reports just to identify my targets, I quickly abandoned this method.
 I later found a free website that more accurately (and quickly) converted my reports to excel files.
 In data science as in many disciplines, sometimes the simplest tool is the best.

-With my target dataset in a format I could read into python, I was then able to concatenate my data sets on top of each other and conduct some analysis.

 The next big hurdle to overcome was the fact that names of individuals and corporations are not easily fed into searches.
 In a future iteration of this project, I would try to use some of kind fuzzing matching algorithm like the [fuzzy wuzzy](https://github.com/seatgeek/fuzzywuzzy) package to feed the names of the defendants into a search box.